 As if COVID-19 wasn’t already playing havoc with the global supply chain, more than 25% of executives participating in the Deloitte survey claimed to be currently facing an issue of resource scarcity because of climate change.
 Small businesses should expect to face supply chain challenges that result whether the extreme weather takes place in their own backyard or across the world.
 As a recent example, China’s 2021 drought combined with their reliance on hydroelectric power has led to substantially higher power costs that have reduced power heavy aluminum production, which presents a real issue for manufacturers in particular industries such as aerospace as China is the largest exporter of aluminum in the world.

 As the likelihood of experiencing a severe weather event increases, so do insurance costs, with many types of natural disasters not covered by traditional property insurance.
 One example is that companies located in or near flood zones likely need to get a separate flood insurance policy to ensure they are covered in the event of a hurricane or other major storm.

 The earth’s changing climate will result in some resources becoming scarcer and their cost increasing.
 Water, electricity, and food are examples of this.
-These rising costs can impact companies in all industries, although companies in the consumer and energy industries are particularly concerned about them.
+These rising costs can impact companies in all industries, although companies in both the energy industry and a wide ranging number of consumer industries from food growers and processors to cannabis producers are particularly concerned about them.